scidsg/hushline/docs/README.md

 - Droplet type: Basic
 - CPU options: Regular
 - Price: $4/mo
-3. Log in to your new Droplet using SSH:
+3. Open a Terminal, and log in to your new Droplet using SSH:
 ```
 ssh root@<IP>
 ```